 What’s a Nameserver?

-Every time you access a website, you enter a name, then the request goes through a DNS server or nameserver.
 This server holds an enormous database of records.
 So what it does is find the stored name and turns it into its corresponding “phone number.”
-Therefore, this system ensures that people only need to remember the names for these addresses – and not majorly long numbers.
+Therefore, this system makes sure people only need to remember the names for these addresses – and not majorly long numbers.

 How you create these DNS records will vary according to your hosting provider.
 So please check their interface to make sure.
 But here’s how you can configure nameservers so you can translate domain names into IP addresses.